Contact the team behind SPOTT — ZSL’s Business and Biodiversity Programme (in alphabetical order):

 Izabela Delabre joined ZSL in 2016 as Palm Oil Technical Advisor after studying for a PhD at the University of Reading examining the governance of land and labour rights issues in the palm oil industry in Malaysia and Indonesia.
 Izabela previously worked on the sustainable business platform 2degrees, and has had various sustainability roles in local authorities in London.
 Izabela is responsible for the delivery of SPOTT’s company assessments and the related research methodologies and engagement approaches, often involving direct communication with the companies globally, especially Indonesia, and with operations in South Sumatra.

-Annabelle Dodson joined ZSL in 2016 as Business and Biodiversity Engagement Assistant after working in Malaysia as a sustainability consultant and volunteering with London Sustainability Exchange.
-Her role involves assisting in the development of website and social media content and producing collateral for engagement.
-Annabelle also assists other staff with associated research, communications and engagement for the Business and Biodiversity Programme in general.
+Annabelle Dodson joined ZSL in 2016 as Business and Biodiversity Engagement Coordinator.
+Her current role as SPOTT Research Coordinator involves assisting the Palm Oil Technical Advisor on company research, assessments and engagement, as well as the development of SPOTT’s map, database and indicator framework.
+She has previous experience working in Malaysia as a sustainability consultant and has volunteered with London Sustainability Exchange as well as on other field conservation projects.
 She has a BSc in Geology and Biology and an MSc in Environmental Diagnosis and Management from Royal Holloway, University of London.

 Joyce Lam joined ZSL in 2017 as SPOTT Manager after spending over a decade with Proforest.
 She has over 15 years of experience in responsible sourcing of timber and paper products, including provision of advice to companies on how to meet the EU Timber Regulation.
 Joyce has experience in auditing of timber product manufacturers, developing and delivering training courses on responsible sourcing, and has been involved in several projects related to Forest Law Enforcement Governance and Trade (FLEGT) in Vietnam and China.
 Previously, she worked for the Forest and Trade Network in WWF Hong Kong generating the demand for FSC certified forest products.
 Joyce speaks fluent English, Cantonese, Mandarin and some French.